AmdSampsa/container-juggle/README.md

 ```
 there are also some scripts that use `hosts.yaml`.

+*A tip: once you have a hosts.yaml, share it among your team*

 ### 2. Setup your first context

 *You will be creating lots of these.
 Your contexts will be piling up in ~/mirror/context.*